BinodKumarD/FSJS-2.0/06. Javascript/05. Advance/readme.md

 ## 2. strings

 In JavaScript, strings are created by surrounding them with quotes.
 There are three ways you can use quotes.
-i.
-Single quotes: 'Hello'
+- Single quotes: 'Hello'
-ii.
-Double quotes: "Hello"
+- Double quotes: "Hello"
-iii.
-Backticks: `Hello`
+- Backticks: \`Hello`

 ![](./00.%20Output/02.%20strings.png)